imesh/stratos-devstack/README.md

 ```

 - The above script will ask for the following parameters:
   - Service name: Enter "default" to create the base cartridge image.
-This cartridge image can be used to create any type of a cartridge.
   - Puppet master IP: Enter the public IP address of the Stratos host.
-  - Puppet master hostname: Enter "puppet.stratos.org", this is the hostname of the puppet master, in single node instllation puppet master is running in the Stratos host.
+  - Puppet master hostname: Enter "puppet.stratos.org", this is the hostname of the puppet master, in this installation puppet master is running in the Stratos host and it is given the above host name.

-- Once the above configuration is complete go to the AWS management console/instances and create an image from the above instance.
+- Once the above process is complete go to the AWS management console/instances and create an image from the above instance.
 Make a note of the image id (AMI-ID), this needs to be specified in the cartridge definition.

 - Now go to https://<stratos-host-public-ip>:9443/console and login using admin/admin.

-- Use the Configuration Wizard to configure Stratos.
+Use the Configuration Wizard to configure Stratos.